-- 1. In order to carry out the tasks assigned to it under this Section, the Commission may conduct on-site inspections at the premises of the very large online platform concerned or other person referred to in Article 52(1). - 2.
-On-site inspections may also be carried out with the assistance of auditors or experts appointed by the Commission pursuant to Article 57(2). - 3.
-During on-site inspections the Commission and auditors or experts appointed by it may require the very large online platform concerned or other person referred to in Article 52(1) to provide explanations on its organisation, functioning, IT system, algorithms, data-handling and business conducts.
-The Commission and auditors or experts appointed by it may address questions to key personnel of the very large online platform concerned or other person referred to in Article 52(1). - 4.
-The very large online platform concerned or other person referred to in Article 52(1) is required to submit to an on-site inspection ordered by decision of the Commission.
+- In order to carry out the tasks assigned to it under this Section, the Commission may conduct on-site inspections at the premises of the provider of the very large online platform concerned or other person referred to in Article 52(1). - 2.
+On-site inspections may also be carried out with the assistance of auditors or experts appointed by the Commission pursuant to Article 57(2), as well as with the competent national authority of the Member State in whose territory the inspection is to be conducted. - -3.
+During on-site inspections the Commission, and-auditors and or experts appointed by the Commissionit, as well as the competent national authority of the Member State in whose territory the inspection is to be conducted may require the provider of the very large online platform concerned or other person referred to in Article 52(1) to provide explanations on its organisation, functioning, IT system, algorithms, data-handling and business conducts.
+The Commission and auditors or experts appointed by it may address questions to key personnel of the provider of the very large online platform concerned or other person referred to in Platform concerned or other person referred by it may address questions to key personnel of the provider of the very large online platform concerned or other person referred to in Article 52(1).

+4. The provider of the very large online platform concerned or other natural or legal person referred to in Article 52(1) is required to submit to an on-site inspection ordered by decision of the Commission.
 The decision shall specify the subject matter and purpose of the visit, set the date on which it is to begin and indicate the penalties provided for in Articles 59 and 60 and the right to have the decision reviewed by the Court of Justice of the European Union.